 - A consultant from another group a few years later wrote: “Nothing compares with personal experience of the settings of events about which I have been teaching and consulting for a lifetime.
 Every day I am using the resources gained.”

 A consultant who participated in a Land of the Bible in 2014, Stephen Payne, has provided a slideshow presentation of his experience.
-If you may wish to review it, you can Click here.
+To review it, you can click here.

-Sampling of groups who have attended the course.
+Sampling of groups of Alumni.
 Yours could be next!

 Two Groups in 2015